 Introducing…InstaPower (A Free eBook!)

-I thought there are a billion users who are uploading their photographs every single day, and they might not even be aware of the fact that they have these powerful post-processing tools at their disposal!
+I thought there are a billion users who are uploading zillion photographs every single month, and they might not even be aware of the fact that they have these powerful post-processing tools at their disposal!

-So…here’s the guide to uncovering the post-processing power in-built into Instagram App.
+But first, here’s the free eBook that uncovers the post-processing power built into the Instagram App.

-I hope you enjoy reading the free eBook and hopefully start using the post-processing functionality of Instagram.
+I hope you enjoy reading my eBook and hopefully start using the post-processing functionality of Instagram right away.
 Don’t forget to connect with me on Instagram.
-My Instagram handle is @prathap.dk